ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #mapping-sds-volume-hosts-cli}
 {: cli}

-Use the `host-vol-update` command and specify the `HOST-ID`, `VOLUME-ID` and `INSTANCEID` to create a volume mapping to the given host ID.
+Use the `host-vol-update` command and specify the `HOST-ID`, `VOLUME-ID`, and `INSTANCEID` to create a volume mapping to the host ID.

-Run the following command to map the volume to the given host.
+Run the following command to map the volume to the host.

 ```sh
 ibmcloud software-defined-storage host-vol-update --host-id HOST-ID --volume-id VOLUME-ID --instanceid INSTANCEID --url string